Hndling

 Do we need to handle certificates with white cotton gloves?

 I'm not going to take a position on that question.
-Every collector should know implicitly that we are merely custodians holding certificates for awhile before handing them over to new collectors.
-I will advise that we try to prevent further damage to our collectibles.
-It's really not that hard to:
+Every collector should know implicitly that we are merely custodians.
+We hold certificates for awhile before handing them over to new collectors.
+I advise that we try to prevent further damage to our collectibles.
+It is not that hard to:

 - Wash hands before handling.